campanam/ADMIXTURE-stats/README.md

 ## Michael G. Campana, 2019

 ## Installation
 Ruby scripts do not need to be compiled in advance.
+Simply clone the scripts, make them executable, and move them to a desired execution location.
 `git clone https://github.com/campanam/ADMIXTURE-stats`
 `chmod +x ADMIXTURE-stats/*.rb`
 `mv *.rb <destination>`